rjrodger/seneca-perm/README.md

 {act:router}
 ```

-where _router_ is a [seneca router](http://senecajs.org/routing.html) (the same thing that routes action arguments to plugin functions).
+where _router_ is a [seneca router](http://senecajs.org/routing.html) TODO! (the same thing that routes action arguments to plugin functions).
 The router matches a given set of action arguments to the permission specification.

 You could construct it manually, like so: